zihengluo/ont-plasmid-assembly-and-reads-mapping/README.md

 `bash plasmid_assembly_readsmap.sh`

 To fill inputs of the script, in the first place, enter the path to the directory whose subdirectories contain fastq files.
 In the second place, enter the path to the directory of reference sequences.
 In the third place, enter the path to the CSV file.
-All the path should be absolute.In the fourth place, enter the minimal quality score for filitering.
+All the path should be absolute.
+In the fourth place, enter the minimal quality score for filitering.

 Here is an example of using test data in the script directory for try: